 Leadership development training is a structured curriculum that promotes citizenship and leadership developments to encourage responsibility, employability, and other positive social behaviors.

-Younger youth may earn monetary awards for achievements and participation in WIA related activities such as participating in a work, education, and/or training experience.
-Older youth may be eligible for transportation or child care assistance.
+Youth may earn incentives for achievements in WIOA activities such as participating in a work, education and/or training experience.
+If supportive services are needed to participate in training activities, students may be eligible for supportive services such as transportation and childcare assistance.

 Mentoring is a structured one-on-one relationship between an adult and a youth participant for at least 12 months.
 The adults assist youth in developing a positive sense of self and pride in accomplishments and will provide support towards participants' goals of employment and life-long learning.

-All WIA youth participants will receive "follow-up" calls from WIA program representatives for up to 12 months after exiting WIA.
+o All WIOA youth will receive “follow-up” from WIOA program representatives for up to 12 months after exiting WIOA.
 Post-employment follow-up services are designed to ensure job retention, wage gain, and career advancement.